dtreisman/Portfolio/README.md

 The repo with the code and detailed report can be found [here](https://github.com/dtreisman/NFL_InStrideAccuracy)

-### Analyzing Route ad Coverage Combinations in the NFL
+### Analyzing Route and Coverage Combinations in the NFL
 * The prompt for the [2021 Sports Info Solutions Analytics Challenge](https://github.com/SportsInfoSolutions/AnalyticsChallenge2021) was: *Which route combinations were most popular in the NFL in 2020?
 Of these route combinations, which perform best against each coverage type?*.
 For my submission, I analyzed route and coverage combinations and their effect on completion probablity.

 The repo with the code and detailed report can be found [here](https://github.com/dtreisman/SISAnalyticsChallenge2021)